pixel-point/pixelpoint-website/content/posts/2018-04-17-oh-man-look-at-your-api/index.md

 ---
 title: 'Oh Man, Look at Your API!'
-shortDescription: Tips for building a great API that any developer might find useful in his daily job.
+summary: Tips for building a great API that any developer might find useful in his daily job.
 author: Alexey Kuznetsov
 cover: cover.jpg
 category: Development